David Minasian: History

-Minasian began playing classical style piano at the age of five and by the age of fifteen was asked to turn professional.
-Instead he pursued a career in film production.
-After graduating with honors with a degree in film and television from California State University, Northridge in Los Angeles, Minasian worked freelance for various production companies in the Los Angeles area as a producer, director, writer, editor, cinematographer, and composer.
-In between producing documentaries, Minasian recorded a symphonic rock album titled Tales of Heroes and Lovers which was released independently in 1984.
-On the album, Minasian plays piano and keyboards with a band.
-He provides lead vocals and.
+Minasian began classical piano training at the age of five, and at the age of fifteen was asked to turn professional.
+However, he chose instead to pursue a career in film production.
+After graduating with honors with a degree in film and television from California State University, Northridge in Los Angeles, Minasian began working freelance for various production companies in the Los Angeles area as a producer, director, writer, editor, cinematographer, and composer.
+In between his time producing documentaries, Minasian recorded a symphonic rock album titled Tales of Heroes and Lovers which was released independently in 1984.
+On the album, Minasian provides piano, keyboards and lead vocals.
 Six of the album's nine tracks were written or co-written by Minasian.
-A comedic music video was produced for the album's intended single "It's Driving Me Crazy" and it received airplay on MTV which led to him being asked by Three Dog Night to write and direct a video for their song "A Shot in the Dark".
+A comedic music video, produced and directed by Minasian for the album's intended single "It's Driving Me Crazy", received airplay on MTV which led to him being asked by Three Dog Night to write and direct a video for their song "A Shot in the Dark".
 In 1996, he recorded a second symphonic rock album titled It's Not Too Late with singer William Drews.
-In 1997, Minasian began an association with Camel Productions, the production company owned by Camel.

-Three of the nine concert and documentary DVDs released by Camel Productions are Coming of Age, Curriculum Vitae, the Opening Farewell and In from the Cold.
+And in 1997, Minasian began an association with Camel Productions, the production company owned by Camel which resulted in a total of 9 concert and documentary DVDs being released by Camel Productions including Coming of Age, Curriculum Vitae, The Opening Farewell and In from the Cold.

 In 1998, while working as a second unit director on The Joyriders (1999) starring Oscar winner Martin Landau and Kris Kristofferson, Minasian composed the film's main theme titled "So Far from Home".
 The song was released as the single from the soundtrack album by EMI in 2000.

-In 2009, he started recording a symphonic rock album with the encouragement and participation of Camel's Andrew Latimer.
-Random Acts of Beauty was released on October 5, 2010 by ProgRock Records and David Minasian is featured on piano, keyboards, bass and lead vocals along with his son Justin Minasian on guitar.
-Six of the album's seven tracks are composed by David while the seventh, a 14 minute instrumental titled "Frozen in Time", is a joint composition by David and Justin.
+In 2009, Minasian began recording a symphonic rock album with the encouragement and participation of Camel's Andrew Latimer.
+Random Acts of Beauty was released on October 5, 2010 by ProgRock Records and features David on piano, keyboards, bass and lead vocals along with his son Justin Minasian on guitars.
+Six of the album's seven tracks were composed by David while the seventh, a 14 minute instrumental titled "Frozen in Time", is a joint composition by David and Justin.
 Latimer appears on the track "Masquerade" on guitar and vocals and is the first recording in eight years by Latimer after his recovery from a bone-marrow transplant.